 - Click the FAFSA icon to complete the application online

-- Complete the form online under the Apply Online tab on SHUAwards OR complete the paper 2016-2017 SHU Online Confidential Information Form.
+- Complete the form on SHUAwards > Menu > Apply Online OR complete the paper 2017-2018 SHU Online Confidential Information Form or 2018-2019 SHU Online Confidential Information Form.

 The FAFSA and SHU Online Confidential Information Form should be submitted at least six weeks prior to the beginning of your first enrollment period.
 Please note that additional documentation may be required.

 Your SHUAwards Account:

 - view their financial assistance awards by semester

 - confirm the status of financial assistance documents (received, incomplete, etc.)

 - review the financial assistance messaging relating to their award(s)

 - view their loan history from the National Student Loan Database

 Financial Aid Eligibility